kestra-io/docs/content/docs/15.how-to-guides/google-credentials.md

 ---
-title: Google Service Account
+title: Google Service Accounts
 icon: /docs/icons/tutorial.svg
 ---

-Setup Google Service Account inside of Kestra.
+Setup a Google Service Account inside of Kestra.

 When you're using Google Cloud, you're going to need to authenticate inside of Kestra.
+The best way to do this is by using a Service Account.
+However, there's a few ways you can set this up.
+This guide will walk you through the best way to get your service account working correctly inside of Kestra.

-## Create Service Account
+## Create Service Account inside of Google Cloud

 Inside of Google Cloud, head to `IAM` and then `Service Accounts`.
 In here you can add the specific roles to the service account before creating it (this will depend on your use case).